-The City of Littleton has seen increased taxes paid from 2014 through 2016; these increases are primarily a result of increased sales taxes.
+The City of Littleton has seen increased taxes paid from 2015 to 2016 and slight decrease from 2016 to 2017; these overall increases are primarily a result of increased sales taxes.
 Tax revenue also includes franchise fees collected by the City.
 Both sales tax and franchise fees disproportionally benefit the citizens of the City, as they can be significantly sourced from outside of the City's boundaries (i.e. citizens of other communities' spending money within the City of Littleton).
 Compared to the City's peer group, taxes per citizen are lower by 1.7%.

-Total Grants, Contributions and Other Intergovernmental Revenue as a Percent of Total Revenues
+Total Grants, Contributions Other Intergovernmental Revenue as a Percent of Total Revenues